 Career preparation experiences deepen student knowledge and develop skills necessary for success in employment and postsecondary education.
 These experiences are recommended for students who have a clear goal of entering the workforce directly after high school or enrolling in a closely related postsecondary program.
 These experiences are structured primarily to give students extensive practice in applying fundamental technical and practical knowledge and skills in their chosen careers.
 Career preparation experiences take place over a longer timeframe and involve more responsibilities than career exploration experiences.

-21st Century Workplace Readiness Skills for the Commonwealth

-Student mastery of workplace readiness skills will increase when they apply and reinforce the concepts and vocabulary throughout the core competencies of the course.
-Therefore, CTE teachers are required to incorporate workplace readiness skills competencies into all CTE courses.

-Workplace readiness skills are competencies that employers expect from most employees.
-These include personal qualities and abilities, interpersonal skills, and skills related to professionalism.
-Employers value employees who can communicate effectively and behave professionally.
-Regardless of the technical skills a specific job may require, every job involves workplace readiness skills.